MA in Islamic Studies

 - Historical and contemporary Muslim context;

-- Theoretical perspectives to understanding Islam and Muslim society;
+- Theoretical perspectives on understanding Islam and Muslim society;

 - Research methodology and skills.